 - Fried peas love salt!
 Use Maldon Salt Flakes, which if I'm lucky, gives me a salty crunch.

 This green peas recipe is ridiculously easy.
 Peas, butter, salt.
 A rustic, simple side dish, the best kind.
-Bon Appetit! Приятного аппетита!
+If you're looking for more Bon Appetit! Приятного аппетита!

 - 1 lb /500g peas fresh or frozen